-- 2. They have uncovered some reasons why victims do not report crime incidents to police. - 3.
-They demonstrate that the amount of variation in the official reporting of delinquency changes across type of offenses, victim-offender relationships, situational factors, and characteristics. - 4.
-They have drawn theoretical attention to delinquency often being the result of social interaction between a victim and an offender.
+- Confirm that a considerable amount of delinquency is unknown to police. - Uncover some reasons why victims do not report crime incidents to police. - Demonstrate that the amount of variation in the official reporting of delinquency changes across type of offenses, victim-offender relationships, situational factors, and characteristics. - Focus theoretical attention to delinquency often being the result of social interaction between a victim and an offender.

 Like any measuring tool, the NCVS has some flaws.
-Obviously, the small number of crimes of interest is problematic.
-While it is important to collect data on the crimes of interest, those offenses represent only a small fraction of all crimes committed in the United States.
+Obviously, the small number of crimes of interest is problematic, particularly since the most severe criminal offense-murder-cannot be measured.
+Although it is important to collect data on the crimes of interest, those offenses represent only a small fraction of all crimes committed in the United States.
 Most arrests are for crimes involving alcohol and illegal drugs, and many robberies, burglaries, and larcenies are committed against businesses, rather than against individuals.
 Because it excludes these and other crimes, the NCVS provides data on just a small subset of all crime incidents in this country.